 - Extra socks – stuff some in your day bag, since you never know when you’ll need them.

-- Hat + sunglasses – don’t under estimate that California sun, especially when you’re stuck waiting in line.
+- Hat + sunglasses – don’t under estimate that California sun, especially when you’re stuck waiting in a long line

-- Poncho – if the forecast says it’s going to rain, you don’t want to end up buying one of the overpriced ponchos in the park.
-You can also use your poncho on Splash Mountain to stay dry.
+- Poncho – if the forecast says it’s going to rain, you don’t want to end up buying one of the overpriced ponchos in the park, and you can also use it on Splash Mountain to stay dry

 - External phone charger – there are limited outlets around the park as well as FuelRods for rental as a back-up.
 I’ve always found it easier to bring my own phone charger, since it saves money and I don’t have to worry about the extra step of having to rent one out or hover over an outlet (if I can find a free one).

-- Extra Ziplock bags – of all sizes, because you never know when they come in handy.
-From keeping things like your camera dry on water rides in gallon-sized bags to storing Disney pins in snack-sized bags.
+- Reusable storage bags – of all sizes, because you never know when they come in handy.
+From keeping things like your camera dry on water rides with gallon-sized bags to storing Disney pins in snack-sized bags.

 - First aid kit – including Advil, motion sickness meds, and band-aids for blisters.
-There is a First Aid Center in the park, but when you’re all the way across the park it can be a hassle to try to make your way back to Main Street for a band-aid.
+There is a First Aid Center in the park, but when you’re all the way across the park it can be a hassle to try to make your way back to Main Street for a band-aid (especially with said blister).

 - Backpack/bag -bring a bag that is big enough to stash all your belongings and then some.
 It’s always important to have a bag that will zip-up, since you don’t want all your things to fall out when you’re on Big Thunder Mountain.